PascaleBeier/thunderbird-ispdb/README.md

 ### PHP API

-This Library provides a Single Interface as a shortcut to retrieve the `dist` directory:
+As of now, this Library provides a Single Interface as a shortcut to retrieve the `dist` directory:

 ``` php
 print_r(PascaleBeier\ThunderbirdIspdb\Ispdb::DIR);